 Remember that if your start gets out of sync with your schedule you may need to adjust this time window.

 Correcting Individual Start Times

-Just like with the mass start times above, the Times Grid for the start timing point will be useful to look up the full list of times that were recorded at the start to find the racer’s correct start time if you can’t see it in their Edit Racer window.
+Just like with the mass start times above, the Times Grid for the start timing point can also be useful when looking up the racer’s correct start time if you can’t see it in their Edit Racer window.

-- Racer Info: This is where you can change any info for an individual racer.
-Here you will be able to change a racer categories, correct any misspelling in their name, or assign them a new number.
-The timing tab is where you will be able to change any information related to the timing of that racer.
+- Racer Info: This is where you can view and change any information for an individual racer.
+Here you will be able to change a racer’s category, race distance, correct any misspelling in their name, or assign them a new number.

 - First navigate to the Racers tab of Zone4 Timing.